Akuli/teek/docs/menu.rst

 .. _here: https://books.google.fi/books?id=BWf6mdwHjDMC&pg=PT392&lpg=PT392&dq=tk_popup+vs+post&source=bl&ots=n32EYTF27b&sig=V0xXtCqHmKKa37BRNCdPk6unhr4&hl=fi&sa=X&ved=2ahUKEwikwa7A0pzdAhVKCCwKHSeNCa4Q6AEwBHoECAYQAQ#v=onepage&q=tk_popup%20vs%20post&f=false

 Menu widgets are *not* Ttk widgets.
-If you don't know what that means, you should go :ref:`here <tcl-tk-tkinter-pythotk>` and learn.
+If you don't know what that means, you should go :ref:`here <tcl-tk-tkinter-teek>` and learn.
 The only practical thing I can think of right now is that menus don't have a :attr:`~.Widget.state` attribute.